-ECO - 109 International Economics (Compulsory)
+ECO-109 International Economics (Computerry)

-This paper provided the students a through understanding and deep knowledge about the basic principles that tend to govern the free flow of trade in goods and services at the global level.
-The contents of this paper, spread over various units, lay stress both on theory and applied nature of the subject that have registered rapid changes during the last decade.
+This paper providest this stations.
+In through understanding and deep transvissing about this limit: primaplies this tand to general the free flow of inside is goods and arrying at the global trend.
+The contents of this paper, spend over teries units, lay stream beth in theory and applied names of the milject that neve regimered routil changes during the interdecide.

-Unit I : Importance of Trade and Trade Theories:
+Unit1 : Importance of Trade and Trade Theories:

-Importance of the study of international economics, Interregional and international trade, Theories of absolute advantage, Comparative advantage and opportunity cost, Heckscher-Ohlin theory of trade - its main features, assumptions and limitations
+Importance of the study of international economics, interregional and international unde, Theorics of absolute advantage, Comparative advantage and opportunity cost, Heckscher-Ohlin theory of teade - its main features, assumptions and limitations